ehotaling/Disease_Prediction/Readme.md

 python src/feature_selection.py
 ```

-Identifies influential features (symptoms) using multiple methods:
+Loads the cleaned data using data_utils.py and identifies influential features (symptoms) using multiple methods:
-Chi-Squared Test, Mutual Information, Random Forest Importance (Gini), and Recursive Feature Elimination (RFE) with a Decision Tree estimator.
+Chi-Squared Test, Mutual Information, Random Forest Importance (Gini), and Recursive Feature Elimination (RFE) with a
-It generates a **merged ranking** based on normalized scores/ranks from these methods.
+Decision Tree estimator.
+It generates a merged ranking based on normalized scores/ranks from these methods.
+Individual
-Individual scores/rankings (`.csv`) and plots (`.png`) visualizing the top features for each method and the merged result are saved to the `results/` directory.
+scores/rankings (CSV) and plots (PNG) visualizing the top features for each method and the merged result are saved to
+the results/ directory.

 #### Analysis Insights